Chronicles of Blaque dynamite

 "...a Jazz Drumming Prodigy...he is a powerhouse behind the kit!" - The Dallas Observer.

 Being gifted to play all genres, Dynamite has been the recipient of a host of accolades and prestigious awards.
 He has received 14 DownBeat Music Awards and his impressive performance credits include Grammy award-winning artists Christian McBride, Erykah Badu, Bob Mintzer, Chrisette Michele and Terell Stafford.
 In 2012, he was selected to perform on a global stage at the inaugural International Jazz Day Celebration with one of the most influential jazz artist of all time, the iconic Herbie Hancock.
 Shortly after, Dynamite was reigning the drum throne for the living legend, virtuoso bassist, composer and producer, Stanley Clarke.
 Then, he graduated high school!
 (Class of 2013)

-Fast forwarding, the Grammy-nominated artist Blaque Dynamite has toured four of the seven continents of the world.
+Fast forwarding, the Grammy-nominated artist Blaque Dynamite has toured five of the seven continents of the world.
 In 2015, he released his debut album entitled "WiFi" with Dallas-bred band, Rache'.
-His collaboration with the artistry of Stanley Clarke, Christian Scott, Derrick Hodge, Doobie Powell, Ruth B, and Willow Smith has been the catalyst in the making of the new bandleader.
+His collaboration with the artistry of Christian Scott, Derrick Hodge, Doobie Powell, Ruth B, Willow Smith, and Jon Bap has been the catalyst in the making of the new bandleader.

 On November 10, 2017, Blaque Dynamite released his sophomore project, craftily entitled, “Killing Bugs” exclusively on Ropeadope Records.